Under California overtime law, non-exempt employees are entitled to overtime pay if they work

 - Regularly and customarily exercise discretion and independent judgment at work; and

-- Earn a salary equivalent to at least twice the state minimum wage for full-time (40 hours/week) work (as of June 2017 this is $41,600 per year).
+- Earn a salary equivalent to at least twice the state minimum wage for full-time (40 hours/week) work (as of January 2020 this is $49,920 per year for small employers).7

 Example: Maria is the manager of a bookstore.
 She has the authority to hire and fire employees and to make purchasing decisions, and she spends all of her time on management and administration.